mako-framework/docs/02_routing_and_controllers/01_routing.md

 		$routes->get('/photos/{id}', 'Photos::view');
 	});

-All routes within the group will now have the same middleware and constraints.
+All routes within the group will now use the same middleware, regex pattern and namespace.
 You can also nest groups if needed.

 The following options are available when creating a route group.
 They are also available as chainable methods on individual routes.